 In the end, school at home merely becomes the same regime with a different dictator.

-Though unschooling is often spoken under the banner of homeschooling, in reality homeschooling is more closely related to schooling than it is to unschooling.
-Homeschooling and schooling are based off of the same assumptions and motivations, of which unschooling rejects.
+Though unschooling is often spoken of within the umbrella of homeschooling, in reality homeschooling is more closely related to schooling than it is to unschooling.
+Homeschooling and schooling are based off of the same assumptions and motivations, ones that unschooling rejects.

 Both schooling and homeschooling begin from the premise that there is a set base of knowledge required of a person to prepare them for entering society; intellectually, socially, economically and politically.
-It is also presumed that this is best delivered by an external authority.
+It is also presumed that this is best delivered by an external authority, in linear fragmented packages.

 Unschooling does not assume these foundations.
 And if you start building there?
 You are only making more work for you to undo.

-Homeschooling is not a gateway to unschooling, it’s a bridge to schooling.
-By working to maintain the constraints of schooling and requiring your child to do so also, you are avoiding processing them.
+Homeschooling is not a gateway to unschooling, it’s a bridge that maintains your connection to schooling.
+By working to preserve the constraints of schooling and requiring your child to do so also, you are avoiding processing them.
 And creating further roadblocks.
+You are conditioning your child and you have no idea how that will effect them or if that is reversible.

 What if instead you just waited.
 I really want to stress please just wait.
 You have time, your child has time.

 It is far easier to start control later (not that I would ever recommend as such) than to have to dismantle it once you have begun.
-And your child deserves what they deserve, even if that means you face temporary discomfort while you decondition towards appreciating that.
+And your child deserves what they deserve, even if you still need to decondition towards appreciating that.